Beit She'arim - ancient city and basilica

 Then you are sure to love my two new books "In and Around Jerusalem for Everyone - The Best Walks, Hikes and Outdoor Pools" and "The Struggle for Utopia - A History of Jewish, Christian and Islamic Messianism".
 Both books are available on Amazon and in Jerusalem bookstores.
 Click on each of the titles for information, reviews and purchase information.

-In the 19th century, the Jewish National Fund bought the small Arab village of Sheikh Bureik located here from its Lebanese landowner via Yehoshua Hankin.
+In the 19th century, Yehoshua Hankin bought the small Arab village of Sheikh Bureik that was located here from its Lebanese landowner for the Jewish National Fund.
 The Arab tenants were evicted but compensated.
 The political movement Hapoel Hamizrachi established an agricultural settlement on the ruins of Sheikh Bureik, but abandoned the site for a new settlement in Sde Ya’akov.

 WALKING IN THE FOOTSTEPS OF RABBI YEHUDA HANASI:

 Directions: A bit before the entrance kiosk to the National Park you will see ruins on your left.
 They are easily recognizable because of an arch.
 You can also enter into Waze “פסל אלכסנדר זייד” and click on “קרית טבעון פסל אלכסנדר זייד.”
-The ruins are slightly before the entrance road to this statue.
+The ruins are slightly before the side road on the left to this statue.
 There is no defined parking area but you can park on the road’s shoulder in front of the ruins.
 Leave your car here for this part of your walk.

 The ruins of a magnificent residential building